ryomrt/simple_gen/README.md

 # Local LLM Prompt App

-A lightweight FastAPI web app that lets you paste text, upload files, or record audio, then pick a preset prompt to send everything to OpenAI GPT‑4/4o.
+A lightweight FastAPI web app that lets you paste text, upload files, or record audio, then pick a preset prompt to send everything to OpenAI GPT‑4.1 or Gemini 2.5 Pro.
 Responses are saved to timestamped Markdown **or** HTML files, depending on the preset.

 ## Quick start (Windows PowerShell)